-Say something interesting about your b
+Say something interesting about your bee garden.

 You're probably wondering what the big deal is about the Million Pollinator Garden Challenge.
-Our pollinators are dying off from pesticides and destruction of habitat.
+Our pollinators are dying off from pesticides and the destruction of habitat.
 According to millionpollinatorgardens.org, pollinators are responsible for every 1 out of 3 bites of food we take each day.

 Pollinators are directly linked to our food supply.
-In fact, they pollinate more than 85% of the world's flowering plants and are ultimately responsible for the seed and fruits that humans, song birds, and even black bears consume.
+In fact, they pollinate more than 85% of the world's flowering plants and are ultimately responsible for the seed and fruits that humans, songbirds, and even black bears consume.
 No pollinators mean no food.

 There has been a rapid decline in pollinator insects, which has become a nationwide concern.
-There has been an unprecedented level of collaboration and efforts by national, regional, and local clubs and associations such as AmericanHort, the National Garden Bureau, and the American Public Gardens Association to create awareness for this issue.
+There has been an unprecedented level of collaboration and efforts by national, regional, and local clubs and associations, such as AmericanHort, the National Garden Bureau, and the American Public Gardens Association to create awareness for this issue.

 STEP 1: Plant lots of nectar and pollen-rich flowers